WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Malvika-Sharan/Weekly-Meetings.md

 #### Who did you help this week?
 - GSoC applicant
+  - KW: Fab - yes - thank you for helping her out!!
+Fingers crossed!
-- Onborading new member
+- Onboarding new member
+  - KW: ✨

 #### Who helped you this week?
 - Book Dash Planning Committee
+  - KW: Bidirectional help here 😉
 - ABL in sorting the Scriberia contract
+  - KW: Great 🙌
 - MV in taking one talk slot for University of Leicester seminar series
+  - KW: STAR
 - Getting the Matomo info shared with IT (still waiting for a final approval)
+  - KW: Well done on keeping going on this.
+Super useful for us at the moment _and_ for other projects in the future.

 #### What did you achieve?
 - Exchanging ideas with, and potentially setting collab with "Distributing education for data skills", by Royal College of Art team
+  - KW: Well done promoting The Carpentries too, seems like a good link with the AIM RSF?
 - Discussion with KP from Edinburgh, and connecting them with MF in the context of RSE training
+  - KW: 💪 Love it.
-- Communicating training plan witg MN, both for The Turing Way and OLS
+- Communicating training plan with MN, both for The Turing Way and OLS
+  - KW: 💰 to pay student mentors!?
+Build connections between the Turing Way and the Turing Institute :stars:
-- Coworking with Arielle
+- Coworking with ABL
+- Connections with Enrichment Programme (AG) about community building work
+  - KW: Deeeeeeelighted
+- TPS Quarterly Report
+  - KW: 🙏

 #### What did you struggle with?
 - COVID news from India

-#### What would you like to work on next week?
+#### What would you like to work on next week(s)?
 - Book Dash logistics
 - Update Book Dash chapter
 - Create web analytics chapter

+KW: These all sound great ✔️

 #### Where do you need help from Kirstie?
 - Newsletter review this week

+#### Notes from Kirstie
+- Feedback re: TPS
+- Personel restructure at Turing
+- ASG meeting w BMA
+- Strategy for the Turing Way re: collaboration cafe's - making the space a bit more accessible for people who don't know much about open research!
+  - Maybe themes, maybe other people hosting.
+  - MS & KW..... too old 👵👵 🧟‍♀️🧟‍♀️

 ### Date: 08 April 2021